-Work for the day commenced at 0800 hrs when samples and equipment were prepared and removed from the vessel for return transportation to Newforge Lane.
-The scientific crew disembarked at 1000 hrs.
+Work for the day commenced at 0800 hrs when samples and equipment were prepared for return transportation to Newforge Lane.

 Parameters Monitored:

 The CTD/rosette water sampler was deployed at stations 38A, 47D and at positions along the 54 degree latitude transect from Strangford to Morecambe Bay to acquire nutrient, chlorophyll a, temperature, light and salinity data from the depth profile.
 Three zooplankton net hauls were taken at stations 38A & 47D.
 The mini corer, Gulf III and beam trawl were deployed at station 38A to acquire sediment, epifauna and Nephrops samples respectively.